What is the problem?

 Criminals get their hands on tens of thousands of guns every year through illegal trafficking.
 States with weak gun laws often serve as suppliers of guns to states with stronger gun laws.
 Law enforcement is constrained by insufficient laws to crack down on gun trafficking.

 The U.S. lacks a strong federal gun trafficking law to crack down on illegal networks that supply guns to criminals.
 Prosecutors who want to fight traffickers must rely on a law that prohibits “selling guns without a federal license.”
 This weak law carries the same punishment as trafficking chicken or livestock.
-Ninety percent of the guns found at crime scenes in New York City were originally bought out of state and brought to the city illegally.
+Nearly a third of traced guns were brought across state lines before being used in a crime—8 of these 10 states did not have background check laws during the study period.
 A strong federal trafficking law would enable law enforcement to crack down on gun traffickers—and keep trafficked guns off our streets.

 What are the solutions?